 in computer forensics in general and X-Ways Forensics in particular with our

 of an exclusive circle and enjoy various benefits such as special

 recognition, training discounts, updated training material.
-For
+For further

-Twitter!
+Twitter.
 Please forward this newsletter to anyone who you think

 will be interested.
-If you wish to subscribe with another e-mail address, please do so
+If you wish to subscribe with another e-mail address,

 X-Ways Software Technology AG